-AFF spoke to CA who confirmed that they do need to start the process of changing to their void supplier, Scottish Southern Energy (SSE), before the move-out date to ensure that there is enough time to get the changeover on the required date.
+AFF spoke to Amey who confirmed that they do need to start the process of changing to their void supplier, Scottish Southern Energy (SSE), before the move-out date to ensure that there is enough time to get the changeover on the required date.

 However, they have now advised that at the pre-move-out appointment, the Accommodation Officer (AO) will give you this letter explaining the process.

 The change of supplier should coincide with your move-out date, but unfortunately, if your move-out date changes last minute the change may still go ahead; SSE are looking at the process to ensure that it works more smoothly for families.